Code-Institute-Submissions/ucd-band/README.md

 # User Centric Development (Band)

 The aim of this project is to provide a website for The Monkees, which was a 1960s Rock Band.
 This includes news, events and the gallery.
+Links to Social Media (Facebook, Twitter and YouTube) are provided on every page.

 ## UX

+Users can be individuals who want to show an interest of The Monkees.
+They are able to view the upcoming events in a table or they can download a full schedule of events in the form of a PDF File.
+Once it has been downloaded, it can be printed out.

-As a user, I want to be able to view the upcoming events as well as downloading the event schedule (event-schedule.pdf)
+They are able to view the news as well as the images.

-I want to view the latest news.
+They can visit the Facebook Pages, Twitter Pages and YouTube Channel without leaving The Monkees website.

 Wireframes are supplied in the wireframes folder.
-Each image has the desktop version and mobile version.
+Files are index.png, news.png, gallery.png and events.png.
+Every file has the desktop and mobile versions.

 ## Technologies